 Amounts in the above tables reflect the operating partnership's ownership of the subject properties.
 Net Profits Interest payments to us, if any, will equal 96.97% of the cumulative net profits actually received by the operating partnership attributable to the subject properties.
-The above production sales volumes, indicated prices, oil and gas reserves, and financial information attributable to the 2003-2006 NPI may not be indicative of future results of the 2003-2006 NPI and may not indicate when the deficit status may end and when Net Profits Interests payment may begin from the 2003-2006 NPI.
+The above production sales volumes, indicated prices, oil and gas reserves, and financial information attributable to the Minerals NPI may not be indicative of future results of the Minerals NPI and may not indicate when the deficit status may end and when Net Profits Interests payment may begin from the Minerals NPI.

-The 2003-2006 NPI also includes numerous opportunities for the operating partnership to participate as a working interest owner in drilling activity on lands in which we own a mineral or royalty interest that is not subject to a net profits interest.
-Most of these opportunities are evidenced by a contractual option, but not the obligation, to participate in activity located in defined lands and leases.
-The operating partnership's decision to exercise these options and participate as a working interest owner is made on a well-by-well basis and only in the event a third party proposes to drill a well subject to the contractual option.
-We are therefore unable to project when wells may be drilled, whether the operating partnership may elect to participate in such drilling or the magnitude of the corresponding investment, either individually or in the aggregate, with respect to the 2003-2006 NPI.
-In the event the operating partnership does elect to participate pursuant to these options, the 2003-2006 NPI deficit is likely to increase.
-Regardless of the operating partnership's future participation elections, we believe net profits payments, if any, made upon the 2003-2006 NPI's first reaching profit status will be minimal as development of these properties and consequently the operating partnership's payment of development expenditures associated therewith, is likely to continue for at least five years.
-See the discussion under "Royalty Properties-Drilling Activity" above for additional information on some of these working interest participation options.
+The Minerals NPI includes numerous opportunities for the operating partnership to participate as a working interest owner in drilling activity on lands in which we owned a mineral or royalty interest as of the date such Minerals NPI was created.
+Most of these opportunities are evidenced by a contractual option, but not the obligation, to participate in activity located in defined lands and leases, although some arise by non-contractual means or by operation of law.
+With regard to the opportunities evidenced by a contractual option, the operating partnership's decision to exercise these options and participate as a working interest owner is made on a well-by-well basis and only in the event a third party proposes to drill a well subject to the contractual option.
+With regard to the opportunities to participate as a working interest owner that arise non-contractually or by operation of law, we obtain or are provided those opportunities due to the actions of persons that we do not control.
+Thus, we are unable to project when wells may be drilled, whether the operating partnership may elect to participate, or otherwise end up participating, in such drilling or the magnitude of the corresponding investment, either individually or in the aggregate, with respect to the Minerals NPI.
+In the event the operating partnership does elect to participate pursuant to these options, or otherwise ends up so participating per force of certain non-contractual relationships or by operation of law, the Minerals NPI deficit is likely to increase.
+Regardless of the operating partnership's future voluntary or involuntary participation, we believe net profits interest payments, if any, made upon the Minerals NPI's first reaching profit status will be minimal as development of these properties, and consequently the operating partnership's payments of development expenditures associated therewith, is likely to continue for at least five years.
+See the discussion under 'Drilling Activity' below for additional information on some of these w